Gee's golden langur

-Gee's golden langur (Trachypithecus geei), also known as simply the golden langur, is an Old World monkey found in a small region of Western Assam, India and in the neighboring foothills of the Black Mountains of Bhutan.
+Gee's golden langur (Trachypithecus geei), also known as simply the golden langur, is an Old World monkey found in a small region of Western Assam, India and the neighboring foothills of the Black Mountains of Bhutan.
 Long considered sacred by many Himalayan people, the golden langur was first brought to the attention of the Western world by the naturalist Edward Pritchard Gee in the 1950s.
 Adult males have a cream to golden coat with darker flanks while the females and juveniles are lighter.
-It has a black face and a long tail up to 100 cm in length.
-It lives in high trees and has a herbivorous diet of fruits, leaves, seeds, buds and flowers.
+The golden langur has a black face and a long tail up to 100 cm in length.
+It lives in high trees and has a herbivorous diet of fruits, leaves, seeds, buds, and flowers.
 The average group size is eight individuals, with a ratio of several females to each adult male.
 It is one of the most endangered primate species of India and Bhutan.

+In 2008–09, there were 6,000 golden langurs in India, which has grown to 7,396 by 2020–21.